aya-en-amir/mapapp404/README.md

 # [Feedback](#feedback)

-Rules and guidelines for valid feedback include,
+Rules and guidelines for valid feedback consist of 3 main points.
+The points include, (1) One thing you enjoyed about our software (front-end or back-end is acceptable).
+(2) One thing you did not enjoy.
+(3) One thing that could've been more improved.
+Please be sure to list out all three points in the following feedback form:

  Clearly says how users can give feedback on the software (via Google Forms, a discussion board, etc.)